What is Codec?

 Codec is opt-in per request (stream_format: "msgpack" | "protobuf", default "json"), so adding it never disturbs existing JSON-SSE traffic on the same endpoint.
 Pick the format that fits the call.

-Translatorcarries one model’s stream into another’s vocabulary without UTF-8 ever crossing the wire.
-Measured Llama-3 → Qwen-2 handoff: ~30% less bridge CPU and 15.1× smaller wire, byte-identical Qwen-2 output.
-Source:packages/bench/results/2026-05-08T01-15-02Z/translator/. - Agent-to-agent traffic.
+• Agent-to-agent traffic.
 No human is reading these tokens.
 Vocab fixed at handshake, dict pre-shared, msgpack frames collapse to a control byte plus a delta.
-The headline 1,404× at 2 K tokens lives here.
+The 1,707× sglang / 3,868× llama.cpp engine-output headlines at 2 K tokens live here.

-- Human-facing chat UIs. ~67× smaller wire on a short reply, ~1,400× on long ones, TTFB within 1 ms of JSON-SSE.
+• Human-facing chat UIs. ~67× smaller wire on a short reply, ~1,700× on long ones (sglang), TTFB within 1 ms of JSON-SSE.
 The client decodes once into a string at the edge before render; mobile, edge, and chat-platform-scale traffic all benefit.
 Bandwidth drops without users seeing anything except faster paint on flaky networks.

 The one constraint: Codec is a wire-and-dispatch primitive, not a JSON-to-Codec transformation gateway.
 Both client and server need to speak it.
 If you’re calling a third-party JSON-only API you don’t control, that’s outside Codec’s scope — we can’t compress bytes a service refuses to emit.
 Stand up your own and you control both ends.